andreifoldes/o-timeusediary/README.md

-# O-ELIDDI - Daily Activity Collection Tool
+# O-TUD - Daily Activity Collection Tool

 A web-based tool for collecting and visualizing daily activities in a timeline format.
 Designed for research studies and time-use surveys.